 Because of the volume of communications we receive, the best way to ensure that we see messages about show content or programming is to post them at the bottom of the day’s show at our Web site, in the listener comment thread.
 We welcome suggestions, criticisms, or thoughts on further shows.
 Tom and the staff read those messages every day.
-Or, send us a message on Twitter or Facebook.
+Or, send us a message on Twitter, Facebook or at onpointnpr AT gmail DOT com.

 For other business, you can reach On Point at: onpointnpr at gmail.com or @onpointradio on Twitter.
 We will try our best to get to every message.